 This is furniture meant to teach sufficiency, not luxury.

 But how did Hoover come to live with his uncle?
 Hoover arrived in Oregon in 1885, at eleven years old, sent west to live with his maternal uncle Dr. Henry John Minthorn after the deaths of both parents.
-The Minthorns, Quaker educators recently settled in Newberg, offered him structure.
 Hoover would later recall, “The doctor was a mostly silent, taciturn man, but still a natural teacher.”
 The boy became, in effect, a junior apprentice, helping with his uncle’s patients, working in the family garden, and attending Friends Pacific Academy (today’s George Fox University).
-Years afterward, Hoover referred to Minthorn as “my second father,” and though the remark is affectionate, it carries the tone of duty rather than warmth.
+Years afterward, Hoover referred to Minthorn as “my second father,” a description that carries the tone of duty rather than warmth.
 Hoover summed his uncle/father:

 He had originally been sent to Oregon as a United States Indian agent.
 He was one of the many Quakers who do not hold to extreme pacifism.
 One of his expressions was, “Turn your other cheek once, but if he smites it, then punch